 Glucose assay kit (GOD/POD) was purchased from Global Diagnostics and Medical Solutions, Belgium.
-Alpha amylase (A3306) and amyloglucosidase (A9913), soluble potato starch (33615), gallic acid (G7384), (+)-catechin hydrate (C1251), rutin hydrate (R5148), maltose monohydrate (M5895), dinitrosalicylic acid (609-99-4), potassium sodium tartrate tetrahydrate (6381-59-5), Sodium phosphate monobasic (71496) and sodium phosphate dibasic (71640) were purchased from Sigma-Aldrich Chemical Co.
+Alpha amylase (A3306) and amyloglucosidase (A9913), soluble potato starch (33615), gallic acid (G7384), (+)-catechin hydrate (C1251), rutin hydrate (R5148), maltose monohydrate (M5895), dinitrosalicylic acid (609-99-4), potassium sodium tartrate tetrahydrate (6381-59-5), Folin-ciocalteu's phenol reagent (F9252), sodium phosphate monobasic (71496) and sodium phosphate dibasic (71640) were purchased from Sigma-Aldrich Chemical Co.
 (St. Louis, MO, USA).
 Anhydrous dextrose (RM077) was purchased from Himedia Laboratories Pvt.
 Ltd. (Mumbai, India).
 All the other chemicals used in the study were of analytical grade.
 Acarbose tablets available in the market were purchased for the study.
 The absorbance readings were taken using the Thermo Scientific Multiskan GO Microplate Reader.

 2.2.
-Determination of lambda max ( $\lambda{max}$ ) and sensitivity of the assay
+Determination of lambda max (λ{max}) and sensitivity of the assay

 The maximum absorption wavelength was determined by running a spectrum from 400 nm to 700 nm.
-A 10 g/L starch solution was prepared in sodium phosphate buffer saline (PBS) (0.02 M, pH 6.9) by heating in a hot plate for 20 min at 100 °C and the freshly prepared starch solution was diluted to 2 g/L and 1 g/L. Maltose (5 mg/mL) and glucose (2 mg/mL) standard solutions and the enzyme $\alpha$ -amylase (2 U/mL) were prepared.
-The test was carried out in 96-well microtitre plates in a total volume of 260 $\mu$ L. First, 80 $\mu$ L of PBS and 40 $\mu$ L of $\alpha$ -amylase were added.
-The reaction was started by adding 40 μL of substrate (Maltose/ Glucose/Maltose + Starch/Glucose + Starch/Starch (1 g/L or 2 g/L))into each well and the content was incubated for 15 min at 37 °C. Next, 100 μL of glucose kit reagent was added and was incubated for another 15 min and the absorbance was taken from 400 to 700 nm to select the best wavelength for the assay.
-Test blanks for substrates were done without starch and another with 2 g/L starch (without the enzyme) to detect any interference from the substrate to the assay.
+A 10 g/L starch solution was prepared in sodium phosphate buffer saline (PBS) (0.02 M, pH 6.9) by heating in a hot plate for 20 min at 100°C and the freshly prepared starch solution was diluted to 2 g/L and 1 g/L. Maltose (5 mg/ml) and glucose (2 mg/mL) standard solutions and the enzyme α -amylase (2 U/L) were prepared.
+The test was carried out in 96-well microtitre plates in a total volume of 260 μL.
+First 80 μL of PBS and 40 μL of α -amylase were added.
+The reaction was started by adding 40 μL of substrate (Maltose/Glucose/Maltose+Starch/Glucose + Starch/Starch (1 g/L or 2 g/L)) into each well and the content was incubated for 15 min at 37°C. Next 100 μL of glucose kit reagent was added and was incubated for another 15 minutes and the absorbance was taken from 400-700 nm to select the best wavelength for the assay.
+Test blanks for substrate were done without starch and another with 2 g/L starch (without the enzyme) to detect any interference from the substrate to the assay.